xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486B/20486B_MOD13_LAB_MANUAL.md

    - Location: **Florence, OR**

 4. Go to the **Home** page and display your new photo to check the **Latitude** and **Longitude** properties.
-5. Stop debugging and closeVisual Studio.
+5. Stop debugging and close Visual Studio.

   >**Results** : After completing this exercise, you should have successfully added a service reference for a Windows Azure WCF service to a .NET Framework application.
 Also, you should be able to call a WCF service from an MVC controller action.